Microsoft/MCW-SAP-NetWeaver-on-Azure/README.md

-# Important - Please Note
-This workshop is archived and is no longer being maintained.
+## This workshop is archived and is no longer being maintained.
 Content is read-only.

 # SAP NetWeaver on Azure